pingplop/pingplop/README.md

 ---

 This is the open-source core of [Pingplop][pingplop-site], a lightweight website uptime monitoring solution.
-Pingplop is made in 🇮🇩 but you can host on multiple regions at [Fly.io][fly-regions] or any cloud providers.

 > **WARNING!** This project still in development.
 > Everything is experimental, breaking changes can happen and the long-term purpose of this project is not yet